1punch3coins/yolov11_e2e/README.md

 ## 🛠️ Build-Your-Own-Model
 ### 0. Motivation:
 There are two plugins attached to the nn part of yolo11 model, preprocessing input image and postprocessing nn model's output dens boxes respectively.
 The preprocess plugin is implmented with cuda kernels in src/nvprocess/img_precess_k.cu, while nms plugin is from tensorrt's official plugin libs.

+According to [here](https://docs.nvidia.com/deeplearning/tensorrt/10.8.0/architecture/capabilities.html#), tensorrt doesn't support uint8 data format to do internal computation, so the float/half conversion is explicitly done in a precedent cast node, instead in the preprocess plugin node.
 | ImgPrecessPlugin | EfficientNMS_TRT |
 |---------|---------|
 | ![Alt1](./assets/docs/Screenshot%20from%202025-02-06%2022-20-27.png) | ![Alt2](./assets/docs/Screenshot%20from%202025-02-06%2022-20-37.png) |